-- You’re not too close to the six-point limit.
+- You're not too close to the limit or 6 points.

 Refer to our section on the PA point system to learn more.

-If you lose your case in court, i.e. receive a guilty verdict, chances are your auto insurance rates will increase.
+In Pennsylvania, if you lose your case in traffic court (i.e. receive a guilty verdict), chances are your auto insurance rates will increase.

 Talk with your insurance provider about this possibility.
 If it turns out you're looking at a rate hike the next time you renew, start comparing insurance quotes online to get a better deal.Other Topics in This Section